Skip to main content

 record at cursor

-Picking a Locator
+Picking a locator

 Pick a locator and copy it into your test file by clicking the Pick locator button form the testing sidebar.
 Then in the browser click the element you require and it will now show up in the Pick locator box in VS Code.
 Press 'enter' on your keyboard to copy the locator into the clipboard and then paste anywhere in your code.
 Or press 'escape' if you want to cancel.